 People with bile duct cancer may experience the following symptoms or signs, usually because the tumor is blocking the bile duct.
 Sometimes, people with bile duct cancer do not show any of these symptoms.
 Or, these symptoms may be caused by a medical condition that is not cancer.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.

 One common symptom is jaundice, which is a yellowing of the skin and the whites of the eyes.
 When the bile duct is blocked, the liver cannot excrete bile, and the bile backs up into the bloodstream.
-(The blockage may not be cancer; it can also be caused by a gallstone or scar tissue.)
+(However, the blockage may not be cancer; it can also be caused by a gallstone or scar tissue.)
 Bile contains bilirubin, which is dark yellow and can cause the skin and whites of the eyes to turn yellow if there are higher levels of it in the bloodstream.
 A person’s urine may also become a dark color, and bowel movements may become pale.

 - Weight loss

 - Abdominal pain (Early bile duct cancer usually does not cause pain, but a person may experience pain if the cancer has spread.)

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.